mhoehle/hoehleatsu.github.io/_posts/2016-06-19-princesAsUniforms.md

 $$

-Here, $k>0$ is a shape parameter and $I()$ denotes the indicator function.
+Here, $k>0$ is a shape parameter and $I(\>)$ denotes the indicator function.
 In other words, the parameter
-$l$ is an upper bound for the lower limit of the uniform, and the unknown parameter $u$ is a lower limit for the upper limit of the uniform.
-We can think of $l$ as our prior belief about what score arriving candidates would at least have in order to apply.
-For example: the princess thinks no prince with a score below a five would even dare woo her.
-Similarly, the lower limit on the upper bound means that the princess initially thinks that due to her stingy dad (the king) no prince above a seven would be interested in her.
+$l$ is an upper bound for the lower limit of the uniform (i.e. $\alpha$), and the parameter $u$ is a lower limit for the upper limit of the uniform (i.e. $\beta$).
+We can think of $(-\infty,l)$ as our prior interval for the worst possible candidate applying and $(u,\infty)$ as our prior interval for the best possible candidate.
+The shape parameter $k$ denotes how concentrated the prior density is near the limits $l$ and $u$, respectively.

+In the example: the princess may think entitlements and the cool title (king) ensures that the worst possible prince up for wooing her would at least be a five.
+Similarly, the lower bound on the upper limit means that the princess initially thinks that due to her stingy dad (the current king) the best overall applicant might, in worst case, just be about a seven.
+Finally, the parameter $k$ quantifies the strength in her prior belief - the higher $k$ the closer the true limits are to the values of $l$ and $u$.
+Since the princess is unsure how well her prior is suited, she assumes a low value of $k=0.1$.

 ```r